keeltrace/qlcplus-wiki/Linux-build-Qt5.md

 Now you have two choices: either go ahead with the compilation and manual installation or, spend a little more time with packages in order to create separate QLC+ packages that you can easily upgrade (and uninstall) later.
 If you wish to do everything manually, continue reading.
 If you wish to create packages for Ubuntu/Debian, skip to the Package Creation section on this page.

+On some distributions, Qt5 is not the default Qt package.
+If you want to use a specific version of Qt5, override your system PATH variable in this way:

+`export PATH=/path/to/Qt5/binaries:$PATH`

+For example in Ubuntu 14.04 you should do:
+`export PATH=/usr/lib/x86_64-linux-gnu/qt5/bin:$PATH`

 Issue the following commands to start building QLC:

 `cd qlcplus`<br>